opensearch-project/documentation-website/_api-reference/profile.md

 Field | Data type | Description
 :--- | :--- | :---
 `type` | String | The Lucene query type into which the search query was rewritten.
 Corresponds to the Lucene class name (which often has the same name in OpenSearch).
-`description` | String | Contains Lucene explanation of the query.
+`description` | String | Contains a Lucene explanation of the query.
 Helps differentiate queries with the same type.
-`time_in_nanos` | Long | The time the query took to execute, in nanoseconds.
-In a parent query, the time is inclusive of execution times of all the child queries.
+`time_in_nanos` | Long | The amount of time the query took to execute, in nanoseconds.
+In a parent query, the time is inclusive of the execution times of all the child queries.
 [`breakdown`](#the-breakdown-object) | Object | Contains timing statistics about low-level Lucene execution.
 `children` | Array of objects | If a query has subqueries (children), this field contains information about the subqueries.